estelle/csstdg/animation.md

       animation-duration: 11s, 9s, 6s;
     }

-In the code example above, if red, green and blue are all keyframe animations that change the color property to their respective names, once the `animation-name` and `animation duration` properties are applied to all a <div>, for the first 6 seconds the color will be blue, then green for 3 seconds, then red for 2 seconds, before returning to its default color.
+In the code example above, if red, green and blue are all keyframe animations that change the color property to their respective names, once the `animation-name` and `animation duration` properties are applied to all a &lt;div>, for the first 6 seconds the color will be blue, then green for 3 seconds, then red for 2 seconds, before returning to its default color.
 If `animation-fill-mode: both;` were added to the mix, the color would always be blue, as the last animation, or blue, overrides the previous green animation, which overrides the red first animation.

 The default properties of an element are not impacted before the animation starts, and the properties return to their original values after the animation ends unless an `animation-fill-mode` value other than the default `none` has been set.